Media informatics and interactive entertainment, M. Sc.

 Course objective

-On the technical side, the master's program focuses on communicating current principles of Web 4.0, methods of artificial intelligence with software engineering for complex systems and databases for digital media.
-The targeted application of the heterogeneous technologies involved requires a fundamental understanding of the underlying principles, which are develop in a practical way with the students through appropriate visualization and interaction methods, also with the help of gamification and virtual and augmented reality.
+On the technical side, the master's program focuses on communicating current principles of Web 4.0, methods of artificial intelligence with software engineering for complex systems, and databases for digital media.
+The targeted application of the heterogeneous technologies involved requires a fundamental understanding of the underlying principles, which are developed in a practical way with the students through appropriate visualization and interaction methods, also with the help of gamification and virtual and augmented reality.